-reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
+(b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
 Recommendation 1.7 No The Company does not have in place a formal process for evaluation of its senior executives.
-A listed entity should: , , , , , , , , , , , , , , , , , , , (a) have and disclose a process for Given the Company's size (which only recently has expanded in size due to acquisitions of 3 periodically evaluating the subsidiaries), the establishment of a formal performance evaluation strategy was not necessary.
-As with performance of its senior valuation of Directors, performance evaluation is a discretionary matter for consideration by the entire executives at least once every Board and in the normal course of events the Board will review performance of senior management. reporting period; and (b) disclose, in relation to each It is noted that with the increasing diversity of the Company that a formal process will need to be reporting period, whether a considered in light of this recommendation. performance evaluation was undertaken in the reporting period in accordance with that process.
-Principle 2: Structure the board to add va lue Recommendation 2.1 Yes - 2.1(b) Nomination Given the present size of the Company, the whole Board acts as the Nomination Committee.
-The board of a listed entity should: Committee (a) have a nomination committee No - 2.1(a) Charter and The Board believes no efficiencies or other benefits could be gained by establishing a separate which: (-) Website Nomination Committee.
-To assist the Board to fulfill its function as the Nomination Committee, the 1. has at least three members, a Website Board has adopted a Nomination Committee Charter.
-The responsibilities of the Committee include the majority of whom are periodic review and consideration of the structure and balance of the Board and the making of independent directors; and recommendations regarding appointments, retirements and terms of office of Directors.
-2. is chaired by an independent director, and disclose: As a matter of practice, candidates for the office of Director are individually assessed by the Board 3. the charter of the committee; before appointment or nomination to ensure they possess the relevant skills, experience, personal 4. the members of the attributes and capability to devote the necessary time and commitment to the role. committee; and 5. as at the end of each reporting The Board intends to review the requirement for a separate nomination committee as the Company's period, the number of times operations grow and evolve. the committee met throughout the period and the individual attendances of the members at those meetings;

-or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
+A listed entity should: (a) have and disclose a process for Given the Company's size, the establishment of a formal performance evaluation strategy was not periodically evaluating the necessary.
+As with valuation of Directors, performance evaluation is a discretionary matter for performance of its senior executives consideration by the entire Board and in the normal course of events the Board will review performance at least once every reporting period; of senior management. and (b) disclose, in relation to each It is noted that with the increasing diversity of the Company that a formal process will need to be reporting period, whether a considered in light of this recommendation. performance evaluation was undertaken in the reporting period in accordance with that process.
+Principle 2: Structure the board to add va lue L Recommendation 2.1 Yes - 2.1(b) Nomination Given the present size of the Company, the whole Board acts as the Nomination Committee.
+The board of a listed entity should: 103 2.1(0) Committee (a) have a nomination committee No - 2.1(a) Charter and The Board believes no efficiencies or other benefits could be gained by establishing a separate Nomination which: 100 2.1(0) Website Committee.
+To assist the Board to fulfill its function as the Nomination Committee, the Board has adopted 1. has at least three members, a WEDSILE a Nomination Committee Charter.
+The responsibilities of the Committee include the periodic review and majority of whom are consideration of the structure and balance of the Board and the making of recommendations regarding independent directors; and appointments, retirements and terms of office of Directors.
+2. is chaired by an independent director, and disclose: As a matter of practice, candidates for the office of Director are individually assessed by the Board before 3. the charter of the committee; appointment or nomination to ensure they possess the relevant skills, experience, personal attributes and 4. the members of the capability to devote the necessary time and commitment to the role. committee; and 5. as at the end of each reporting The Board intends to review the requirement for a separate nomination committee as the Company's period, the number of times operations grow and evolve. the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively.
 Recommendation 2.2 A listed entity should have and disclose a board skills matrix setting out the mix of skills and diversity that the board currently has or is looking to achieve in its membership.
 Yes The Company has developed a Board Skills Matrix.
-Key areas of skills include: communication, interpersonal, analytical, strategic, legal, funding, accounting, ASX/ASIC, occupational health and safety, exploration, media, shareholder liaison and board experience.
+Key areas of skills include: communication, inter- personal, analytical, strategic, legal, funding, accounting, ASX/ASIC, occupational health and safety, exploration, media, shareholder liaison and board experience.
 The Company has reviewed the skill set of its Board to determine where the skills lie and any relevant gaps in skills shortages.
 The Company is working towards filling these gaps where necessary, through professional development initiatives as well as seeking to identify suitable Board candidates for positions from a diverse pool.